edserranoc/Optimization_Course_2024/README.md

 ### 5. Trust Region Methods
 In this assignment, an analysis of the Newton Method and convex functions is conducted, and the trust region method with the Cauchy point is implemented.

+### 6. Conjugate Gradient Methods
+In this assignment, the conjugate gradient method is implemented, along with other versions that use the Fletcher-Reeves and Hestenes-Stiefel formulas, as well as the Wolfe condition for backtracking.

+### 7. Line search Newton with conjugate gradient
+In this assignment, the line search Newton method with conjugate gradient is implemented.
+In addition, a numerical analysis is conducted to assess the performance of gradient and Hessian approximations.

 ## License
 This project is licensed under the Apache-2.0 license.
 See the LICENSE file for details.